THE JONES MARINERS, EVERTON

 Evan Jenkins, b.1859, gained his masters certificate in 1888 at Liverpool.
 He commanded the barques Rose Hill 1889/92, Holt Hill 1892/96 and the Bidston Hill 1890/1900.
 His brother David Jenkins, b.1848 became a captain in 1877.
 Unfortunately, he lost his life in an accident on board the Nant Francon in January 1882 at Mostyn, North Wales having just arrived with a cargo of iron ore from Bilbao.
 The inquest reported that he had become entangled in the machinery of a steam winch and suffered fatal head injuries.
 Their sister, Annie Jenkins, married John Arter b.1854, another master mariner, who commanded the S.S.
 Carron Park in 1888.

 On one voyage, in the summer of 1894, the Bidston Hill carried a dangerous cargo consisting of 20,000 cases of petroleum.
 This substance had already accounted for many ship losses, as its lethal explosive potential was not fully realized.
 Captain W. J. Jones had loaded the ship at New York, which was then bound for China.
 To make the voyage even trickier, the large barque ran aground near the entrance of the Yangtze River.
 After carefully transferring the 20,000 cases into lighters, the three tugs successfully towed the vessel free.
 It was on this vessel that John Davies Maesteg gained his second mate’s certificate in 1893 under the guidance of Captain W. J. Jones.
-There is a fine photographic montage of the Bidston Hill and its crew that features the previously mentioned John Davies and also another John Davies of Glen Rosa; who both went on to become captains.
-Later in 1906 the Bidston Hill sank with all hands off Cape Horn.
+There is a fine photographic montage of the Bidston Hill and its crew that features the previously mentioned John Davies Maesteg and also another John Davies of Glen Rosa; who both went on to become captains.
+The latter built Bay Ridge and lived there in his retirement.
+In 1906 the Bidston Hill sank with all hands off Cape Horn.